RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2022-08-19-tracker-domain-enum-FF-N-NP-pt2.md

 The `ToAdd.txt` file was _massive_, clocking at >45k domains (each a line-item) within.
 It would be quicker to automatically process through this file, maybe using [pieces of another script](https://github.com/RooneyMcNibNug/pihole-stuff/blob/master/python_scripts/pihole_domain_finder.py#L4) for picking out relevant malicious domains to add to the pi-hole database and cutting through benign ones, but this would miss out on more "full" enumerations of entire domains that are dedicated to tracking/ads.
 I want to block as much from those shady sites as possible with my list.

 Ultimately, this is requiring me to go through each one of these root domains and check out the sites a bit, to see what services they offer.
 If it is not inherently a site dedicated to providing services for advertising/tracking in any way, I can narrow it down to just keeping subdomains with addresses like `analytics.<domain_name>.com` or `pixel.<domain_name>.io` and so on.
-But when I find out that `yourclicksareourbusiness.xyz` is aptly named, I keep the entire enumeration to block.
+But when I find out that `yourclicksareourbusiness.xyz` is aptly named, I keep the entire domain enumeration (all subdomains) to block.

 This results in me going alphabetically through the file and having to do some [rather large PRs](https://github.com/RooneyMcNibNug/pihole-stuff/commit/dc3338782332c5f668790f07f5216b8f65c2cdde) within my dedicated Github repo.
 I'm taking this piece-meal, but hoping to have a much more powerful and all-encompassing blocklist when I am finished, for all to use and share freely.